 - As for competition, since the dawn of Medicare, healthcare has moved to a system of complex price controls, which is the antithesis of competition.

 - You will know real reform is possible when the cost of doing business for hospitals and medical offices is reduced and people can no longer say that we Americans don’t understand healthcare because it is too complex.

-Download a copy of "A proposal to reroute and reform the healthcare money trail" by clicking here.
+You can download a copy of "A Proposal to Reroute and Reform the Healthcare Money Trail" by clicking here.

 Download a copy of "Physician and Hospital Reimbursement: From "Lodge Medicine" to MIPS" by clicking here.